Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Application on Learning COVID-19 Booster Policy

 \subsection{Microsimulation to create environment}

 We train the RNN using monthly data of the 81,000 patients starting from March 2020 to June 2022.
 We use an RNN with 2 stacked LSTM layer for training.
 Each LSTM layer has 128 hidden nodes with dropout rate 0.2 \citep{srivastava2014dropout}.
 During training, we use the Adam optimizer with learning rate $10^{-4}$ for 2,000 epochs \citep{kingma2014adam}.
+Sensitivity analysis shows that mild changes in hyperparameters do not change results significantly (see Supplementary Materials S2).
 To evaluate the RNN-based environment, we simulate a data sequence starting from the predictors at March 2020 for each of the 81,000 patients by the trained RNN.
 We summarize the severe infection rate and the general infection rate from the simulated data and compare them with the real EHR data.

 The simulated population marginal general infection rate and marginal severe infection rate over the 27 months are 7.25\textperthousand\;and 1.06\textperthousand\;respectively, which are close to the observed values in real data (7.91\textperthousand\;and 1.06\textperthousand\;respectively).
 Figure \ref{fig:inf_rate} shows the marginal general infection rate and marginal severe infection rate within the population at each month for the simulated data and the real data.
 The RNN-based environment fits very well both the marginal general infection rate and marginal severe infection rate within the population over the 27 months.
 The simulated marginal infection rates is very close to the real infection rates at each month.